anant2704/Expense-Tracker/README.md

 ## About the Project

 **Expense Tracker** is a simple and intuitive application designed to help users manage and track their daily expenses.
-This project allows users to add, view, and manage their expenses efficiently, providing overview into their financial habits.
+This project allows users to add, view, and manage their expenses efficiently, providing an overview into their financial habits.

 ---